 The HCP is unique in the country.
 From a utility standpoint, much of the work that occurs along utility corridors results in temporary disturbances to the Karner blue’s natural habitat.

-The Karner Blue Butterfly HCP is working so well that it is now focusing efforts on recovery of the Karner blue butterfly population in Wisconsin.
+The Karner Blue Butterfly HCP is working so well that it is now focused on recovery of the Karner blue butterfly population in Wisconsin.
 Ultimately, the goal is to reduce the listed status of the species to “threatened,” or even delisted from federal protected status altogether.

-Recently, We Energies restored more than 50 acres of habitat in the heart of the Karner blue range during the construction of the West-Central Lateral, a natural gas pipeline in Western Wisconsin.
-Continued monitoring and management of this area will continue for several years to ensure the restoration is a success.
+In 2015, We Energies restored more than 50 acres of habitat in the heart of the Karner blue range during the construction of the West-Central Lateral, a natural gas pipeline in Western Wisconsin.
+Early monitoring and management of this area is indicating restoration is a success.
+Karner blues have been documented to be thriving in the restored habitat in just a couple of years following initial restoration.